 The switch from amateur to professional has meant that there are no team races at all, there had formerly been only two events for Youths (100 yards and 880 yards) against the four races x 2 of the present, and of course there is no road race.
 This is a pity.
 The famous Dunky Wright and the Scottish Marathon Club had encouraged the organisers to hold a 20 mile road race as part of a SMC programme of races leading the runners towards the twenty six mile + of the marathon.
-Part of the SMC four race championship it was well supported for many years with all of the very best in the country running there – Joe McGhee, Jim Dingwall and all the rest came to Strathallan for the race.
+Part of the SMC four race championship it was well supported for many years with all of the very best in the country running there – Joe McGhee, Jim Dingwall, Donald Macgregor and all the rest came to Strathallan for the race.
 Entries fell and the distance was reduced twice before being removed from the programme.
 If we have a look at some of the meetings from 1956 – the last of the professional meetings before it became an amateur event.

 It is still a good meeting, still well attended it is popular with lots of local sponsors but is now, like all the others, a professional event although there are fewer events than heretofore and will have a good future ahead of it.
 The road race while it lasted was popular with runners and useful for selectors and it was unfortunate that it passed.
 Maybe had the Scottish Marathon Club survived, the race would have too.